Everybit-legacy/everybit.js/whitepaper/README.md

 <a name="introducingeverybit"></a>
 ##Introducing EveryBit.js
-With EveryBit.js, we've taken a strong first step in the direction of this future, providing developers with a comprehensive library for secure communication, decentralized publishing, and federated identity management.
+With EveryBit.js (EB), we've taken a strong first step in the direction of this future, providing developers with a comprehensive library for secure communication, decentralized publishing, and federated identity management.

 Over the next few sections, we'll outline the main components that make this possible: "[puffs](#whatispuff)", [usernames](#usernamesystem), [signatures](#importanceofsig), [identity files](#identityincloud), and a [protocol for secure communication](#abcincryptoland).

 <a name="whatispuff"></a>
 ###What is a puff?
 <img src="http://i.imgur.com/sGDTN2P.png" alt="Puff structure" width="350" align="right">
-For historical reasons that aren't entirely clear, the central unit of content in the EveryBit.js system is called a puff.
+The central unit of content in the EveryBit.js system is called a puff.
 A puff is a signed, static unit of data with a single content type.
 Let's examine its anatomy:

 A puff has six required, top-level properties: `username`, `routes`, `previous`, `version`, `payload`, and `sig`.
 Another field, `keys`, is optional.
-No other fields are allowed, and puffs with additional top-level fields will not validate.
+No other top-level fields are allowed.
 Puffs are serialized as JSON strings and can contain only JSONifiable values.

 The `payload` field is an object.
 It must contain non-empty values for the `content` and `type` properties.
 Additional payload properties are allowed.
 The meaning of these optional payload properties is determined by the client application: relationships between puffs, rankings, evaluations, display properties — all of these are application extensible.
 Conventions are beginning to form around additional payload fields such as `tags`, `time`, `parents`, `author`, `title`, `geo`, and `copyright`.